fagan2888/PyORAM/README.rst

 * `Path ORAM <http://arxiv.org/abs/1202.5150v3>`_
-  - Generalized to work over k-kary storage heaps in order to study stash behavior in this setting.
-However, default settings will use a binary storage heap.
+  - Generalized to work over k-kary storage heaps in order to study stash-size behavior in this setting.
+Default settings will use a binary storage heap.
   - Includes interfaces for local storage as well as Amazon S3 storage.

 Why Python?
 ~~~~~~~~~~~